This post may contain affiliate links. For more information, please read the full disclosure policy here.

 It may be a few years delayed, but here’s my North America itinerary.
 In three months I travelled in a circle from Vancouver and back again.
 Use this itinerary as a guide or a starting point for your own solo travel journey in Canada and/or the USA.

 I boarded a VIA Rail train in Vancouver for the 19-hour overnight journey to Jasper.
-It was a long haul, but the best option for getting to Jasper.
-It’s a cute but expensive place, so I only stayed overnight before getting the bus south to the more popular Banff for three nights.
+It was a long haul, but the best option for getting to Jasper, which is a cute but expensive place.
+I only stayed overnight before getting the bus south to the more popular Banff for three nights.
 This part of Canada is too beautiful and I am so glad I visited.
 Don’t miss seeing Lake Louise either.

 I flew from Calgary to Chicago with Westjet and got a shuttle to my hostel, located in Chicago’s Lincoln Park neighbourhood.
 It was easy for me to get a local bus into the city both days I was there, as well as a bus directly to the Greyhound depot for my overnight bus to Toronto.
 This was when I learned that I’m not built for overnight bus trips.
 But back to Chicago.
 Top tips: do a free tour, photograph the Bean from all angles, walk around Navy Pier and devour pizza from Giordano’s.

 To be honest, I didn’t love Toronto.
 There wasn’t anything special about it in my opinion and I felt like it was a wannabe NYC (I’m a harsh critic).
-But what I did love was hopping on the bus again and heading to Niagara Falls.
+In fact, the best part about Toronto for me was my visit to Niagara Falls.
 Hence if you only have a short solo trip to Canada planned, I would recommend heading to Vancouver instead.

 Another day, another bus.
 This time it was off to Ottawa, Canada’s capital city.
 A lot of people told me Ottawa was boring but I’m here to tell you it’s a great Canadian city to visit alone.
-In the end I wish I had more than a day in Ottawa, but I had to meet up with friends in my next destination.
+In the end, I wish I had more than a day in Ottawa, but I had to meet up with friends in my next destination.

-WHERE I STAYED: HI Ottawa Jail Hostel, which was creepier than I expected.
-Don’t miss their free tour, but plan that for when you’re leaving 😉
+Where to stay in Ottawa: HI Ottawa Jail Hostel, which was creepier than I expected.
+Don’t miss their free tour, but plan that for when you’re leaving 😉.

-So I got the bus to Montreal, where I met up with Australian friends from Vancouver.
-For a little under two weeks, I wasn’t a solo traveller.
-We spent five nights in Quebec, checking out the sights in Montreal, Quebec City and surrounds.
-We stayed in Airbnbs, which worked out very cost effective.
+Next, I got the bus to Montreal, where I met up with Australian friends from Vancouver.
+For a little under two weeks, I wasn’t a solo traveller for once.
+We spent five nights in Quebec, and checked out the sights in Montreal, Quebec City and surrounds.
+We stayed in Airbnbs, which worked out very cost-effective.
 I think I preferred Quebec City slightly over Montreal, but both cities are worth adding to your North America itinerary.
 They’re beautiful and, hello, French food.

 From Quebec City, we drove to New York and stopped overnight to camp in Vermont.
 I’m beyond glad my friends were able to drive, so I could just enjoy the experience of having dinner in New Hampshire, sleeping in Vermont and then having lunch the next day in Connecticut, before arriving at our Airbnb in Brooklyn.
 I am also glad I got to spend a week exploring New York City.
 We did so much, like went to Derek Jeter’s second last Yankees game, had drinks at Brooklyn Brewery before seeing the Hilltop Hoods perform next door at Brooklyn Bowl, got the ferry to Staten Island, and did a free nighttime walking tour around Manhattan.
 It was the BEST.
 If New York City isn’t on your North America itinerary, IT HAS TO BE.